irfaan-jamarussadiq/Chess/README.md

     - BoardView tracks the locations of all image representations of the board pieces.
     - BoardController communicates between the model and view and ties them together.
 3. JUnit Testing using inner classes approach
+    - Individual tests aim to be as small as possible.
+    - Inner classes are used to group elements of testing.

 ## GUI Screenshots
 | Normal Position | Castling Moves | Check | Checkmate |